dylan-lang/opendylan/documentation/library-reference/source/common-dylan/finalization.rst

 .. contents::
    :local:

-Common Dylan provides a finalization interface in the *finalization* module of *common-dylan*.
+Open Dylan provides a finalization interface in the *finalization* module of *common-dylan*.
 This section explains finalization, the finalization interface provided, and how to use the interface in applications.